Bill C-30: Protecting Children from Internet Predators Act: Responses to the bill

-Opposition had focused on the provisions that would allow law enforcement agencies and government-appointed inspectors to access identifying information from ISPs on demand, without a warrant.
+Opposition focused on the provisions that would allow law enforcement agencies and government-appointed inspectors to access identifying information from ISPs on demand, without a warrant.
 Documents leaked online showed the Canadian Association of Chiefs of Police asking members to find examples of cases that would have profited from lawful access, but no cases had been found, leading critics to charge that police were already able to prosecute predators successfully in Canada with existing legislation.

 The international advocacy group Reporters Without Borders opined the bill went too far, and failed to account for "respect for people’s private lives and the presumption of innocence".
 Federal deputy privacy commissioner Chantal Bernier argued the proposed powers are too broad: "As the legislation is written now, it could impact any law-abiding Canadian citizen."

-Media outlets had largely panned the bill's proposals; the National Post derided the bill as "an electronic prisoner's bracelet on every Canadian", columnist Ivor Tossell of The Globe and Mail said it presented "real dangers", and the Toronto Star argued that it was the "most grotesque intrusion into our lives".
+Media outlets largely panned the bill's proposals: the National Post characterised the bill as "an electronic prisoner's bracelet on every Canadian"; columnist Ivor Tossell of The Globe and Mail said it presented "real dangers"; and the Toronto Star argued that it was the "most grotesque intrusion into our lives".

 The University of Ottawa's Michael Geist said the legislation intended to build "an extensive online surveillance infrastructure".
-Meanwhile, Ann Cavoukian, the Ontario Privacy Commissioner warned that the collected information would be a "gold mine" for potential hackers.
+Ann Cavoukian, the Ontario Privacy Commissioner, warned that the collected information would be a "gold mine" for potential hackers.
 All of the nation's privacy commissioners issued a joint statement condemning the bill.
-Liberal MP Sean Casey satirically asked Toews and Nicholson to openly divulge their own web surfing histories.
+Liberal MP Sean Casey satirically asked Toews and Rob Nicholson, the Minister of Justice, to openly divulge their own web surfing histories.

-Surveys conducted in February 2012 showed that between 53 and 66% of Canadians opposed the bill being passed.
+Surveys conducted in February 2012 showed that between 53 and 66 per cent of Canadians opposed the bill being passed.